bcgov/MyGovBC-notification-server/docs/_docs/api-notification.md

   NotifyBC performs following actions in sequence

   1. if it's a user request, error is returned
   2. inputs are validated.
-If validation fails, error is returned
+If validation fails, error is returned.
+In particular, for unicast push notification, there must be a confirmed *userChannelId* subscription of the same service, unless field *skipSubscriptionConfirmationCheck* is set to true
-  3. the notification request is saved to database.
+  3. the notification request is saved to database
-  4. for push notification, the notification is sent
+  4. for unicast push notification, the message is sent to targeted user; for broadcast push notification, the message is sent to all confirmed subscribers of the service in the delivery channel.
-  5. the state of push notification is updated to *sent* or *error* depending on sending status
+  5. the state of push notification is updated to *sent* or *error* depending on sending status.
+For broadcast push notification, the delivery could be failed only for a subset of users.
+In such case, the field *errorWhenSendingToUsers* contains the list of *userChannelId*s the message failed to deliver to, but the state will still be set to *sent*
   6. the updated notification is saved back to database
   7. the saved record is returned unless there is an error saving to database, in which case error is returned